danfmaia/economic-model-papers/papers/UBI-progressive-adoption-model-in-USA/README.md

 ## **Data**

-- **Calibration Data**: Located in `data/calibration-data.csv`, containing the parameters used for the simulation.
+- **Calibration Data**: Located in `data/calibration-data.csv`, containing the parameters used in the simulation.
 - **Simulation Results**: Generated after running the simulation script, saved in `data/simulation-results.csv`.

 ## **Contributing**